-1 Fluoride occurs naturally in all water supplies in trace amounts.
+2 Fluoride occurs naturally in all water supplies in trace amounts.
 Fluoride is added to the Sharon water supply to adjust the fluoride level to about one ppm so that it is optimal for better oral health.
 At this level, it is safe, odorless, colorless, and tasteless.
 Fluoride has a secondary maximum contaminant level (SMCL) of 2 ppm to better protect human health.

-2 Massachusetts has set a maximum contaminant level of 2.0 ppb for perchlorate.
-Samples for perchlorate were taken in 2020.
+3 Massachusetts has set a maximum contaminant level of 2.0 ppb for perchlorate.